PPL-IIITA/ppl-assignment-MrGooglehead/readMe.md

 	Open couple.txt

 For question 2,
+	Enter the value of k as input.
 	Output will be printed on the terminal

 To view Documentation:
-	Go to documentation/html/index.html
+	Go to documentation/html/index.html.
-Class diagram is given as "class_diagram_ppl.pdf"
+Class diagram is given as "class_diagram_ppl.pdf".